-The straightening tube portion of the Arrow Advancer can be disconnected from the unit and used separately.
+The straightening tube portion of Arrow AdvancerTM can be disconnected from the unit and used separately.

-- Separate Arrow Advancer[TM] tip or straightening tube from blue Arrow Advancer[TM] unit. - Prepare for insertion by sliding plastic tube over "J" to straighten, if "J" Tip portion of SWG is used. - Advance SWG in routine fashion to desired depth.
+- Separate Arrow AdvancerTM tip or straightening tube from blue Arrow AdvancerTM unit. - Prepare for insertion by sliding plastic tube over "J" to straighten, if "J" Tip portion of SWG is used. - Advance SWG in routine fashion to desired depth.

-Arrow[®] Raulerson Syringe:
+Arrow® Raulerson Syringe:

-Arrow^{\otimes} Raulerson Syringe is used in conjunction with Arrow Advancer^{{}^{\mathsf{TM}}} for SWG insertion.
+$\mathsf{Arrow}^{\circledast}$ Raulerson Syringe is used in conjunction with $\mathsf{Arrow}$ Advancer^{{}^{\mathsf{T}}\!\mathsf{M}} for SWG insertion.

-Warning: Do not withdraw guidewire against needle bevel to minimize the risk of possible severing or damaging of guidewire.
-Warning: Do not aspirate with guidewire in place or air may enter syringe.
-Caution: Blood aspirate color is not always a reliable indicator of venous access.
-Caution: Do not reinfuse blood to minimize the risk of blood leakage from rear (cap) of syringe.
-Caution: Maintain firm grip on guidewire at all times.
+Warning : Do not withdraw guidewire against needle bevel to reduce risk of possible severing or damaging of guidewire. ∕ ∮∮∮Warning: Do not aspirate with guidewire in place or air may enter syringe.
+Caution : Do not rely on blood aspirate color to indicate venous access.
+A Caution: Do not reinfuse blood to reduce risk of blood leakage from rear (cap) of syringe. ≜ Caution: Maintain a firm grip on guidewire at all times.
 Keep sufficient guidewire length exposed at hub for handling purposes.
 A non-controlled guidewire can lead to wire embolism.

-- Insert introducer needle attached to Arrow[®] Raulerson Syringe into vessel and aspirate. - Vessel may be prelocated with a 22 Ga. locater needle. - For pressure wave form transduction, a separately packaged transduction probe is available. - Straighten SWG "J". - Advance SWG through Arrow[®] Raulerson Syringe into vessel to desired depth. - Hold SWG in place and remove introducer needle and Arrow[®] Raulerson Syringe.
+- Insert introducer needle attached to Arrow® Raulerson Syringe into vessel and aspirate. - Vessel may be prelocated with a 22 Ga. locater needle. - For pressure wave form transduction, a separately packaged transduction probe is available. - Straighten SWG "J". - Advance SWG through Arrow® Raulerson Syringe into vessel to desired depth. - Hold SWG in place and remove introducer needle and Arrow® Raulerson Syringe.